Joaquín Caparrós: Armenia

 Caparrós moved into international coaching on 10 March 2020, signing with Armenia until 30 November 2021.
 On his debut on 5 September, the side lost 2–1 away to North Macedonia in the UEFA Nations League.
 On 18 November, after a 1–0 win against the same opponent, his team won their group and were promoted.

 On 28 June 2021, Caparrós' contract was extended until the end of 2022.
 In his final game on 27 September, Armenia were relegated back to the third tier of the Nations League after a 3–2 loss away to the Republic of Ireland, settled by a penalty kick awarded for handball in added time; his deal with the Football Federation of Armenia was mutually terminated two days later.
 During his spell, the team achieved the longest unbeaten run in its history, nine games.

+Fourth Sevilla spell

+On 13 April 2025, Caparrós returned to Sevilla for a fourth spell, signing until the end of the season.